s0600204-LiSP-Plugins/senn-rx-monitor/README.rst

 Dependencies
 ------------

-`netifaces`_
+`ifaddr`_
-  A python module that can be acquired from your distro's package repository, or from PyPI_.
+  May be acquired from PyPI_ if not available from your distro's package repository.

-  And yes I'm aware that, as of May/June 2021, it's no longer maintained.

 `qt_digitalmeter`_
   This is not currently available via from PyPI_ or from a distro's package repository, but